Lancaster Senior Games

 Learn more about our sponsors and giving opportunities available to you here at Meals on Wheels of Lancaster.
 We encourage you to consider the impact your dollars can have on the lives homebound seniors throughout Lancaster County.

 Your financial support upholds all of this.
-Whether it’s making sure that we have the staffing levels to pilot and innovate programs like our Social Call visitation, develop and implement nutritional options like our Gluten Free diet, or helping cover unpaid costs at the time of someone’s passing.
-Through long-term assets like the Gail Stumpf Endowment Fund or the dollar-in/dollar-out Vicki Greiner Financial Assistance Program your support ensures a sustainable, high quality services so that when you’re ready for us we’ll be right here waiting for you.
+Whether it’s making sure that we have the staffing levels to pilot and innovate programs such as our More Than a Meal Program, develop and implement nutritional options like our Gluten Free diets, or helping cover unpaid costs at the time of someone’s passing.
+Through long-term assets like the Gail Stumpf Endowment Fund or the dollar-in/dollar-out Vicki Greiner Financial Assistance Program your support ensures a sustainable, high-quality services so that when you’re ready for us we’ll be right here waiting for you.